opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

  - The registry SHOULD allow for filtering based on `artifactType`.
  - Clients MAY request results be filtered by adding the `artifactType` query parameter to requests to the referrers API.
  - The value for `artifactType` MUST be the IANA media type of the artifact to be returned.
+ - Clients SHOULD send only one `artifactType` query parameter, and registries SHOULD only interpret one when filtering, if a client sends multiple values.

 Example request with filtering:
  ```text